openjs-foundation/cross-project-council/GOVERNANCE.md

 Pull requests that change governance of the CPC must meet the following conditions in addition to the ones listed for regular PRs.

-* The PR has been open for at least 14 days OR has been approved by 50% or more of the voting members.
+* The PR has been open for at least 14 days OR consensus is reached in a meeting with quorum of voting members.

 Pull requests that change the charter of the CPC must meet the following conditions in additon to the ones listed for changing CPC governance: